noedigsti/common/machine-learning/terms/README.md

 `Locally weighted regression (LWR)`: is a non-parametric regression algorithm that predicts by considering nearby data points with varying weights based on their proximity.
 It adapts to local data characteristics and captures complex relationships.

+`Stochastic`: means using random mini-batches of training examples for computing gradients and updating parameters, making it more efficient but introducing some randomness and noise into the process.

 `Stochastic gradient descent (SGD)`: Optimization algorithm that computes gradients on randomly selected mini-batches of data, allowing for efficient and faster convergence in machine learning models.

 `Affine transformation`: is a geometric mapping that preserves parallel lines and ratios of distances through a combination of scaling, rotation, shearing, and translation operations.